gtalarico/pyairtable/README.md

 # Get Records
 >>> airtable.get_records()
 [{'fields': {...}}, ...]
-# Note: Get methods will return the records as dictionary exact as document in the API
+# Note: Get methods will return list of records, each as a dictionary exact as document in the API

 # Get Records - Options
 >>> airtable.get_records(view='MyView')